azimazad/Terraform-complete-appdeployment/README.md

 **Terraform-Complete-MultiResource-AppDeployment**

-This projects is completely configured as infrastructre as code from terraform script which shows automation of web application deployment and creation of various aws resources which include AWS INSTANCE, REMOTE-EXEC, S3 BUCKET (which will save backend.tf), VPC, SUBNETS(public & privtae), Internet Gateway, Route tables & Association table.
+This projects is completely configured as infrastructure as code from terraform script which shows automation of web application deployment and creation of various aws resources which include AWS INSTANCE, REMOTE-EXEC, S3 BUCKET (which will save backend.tf), VPC, SUBNETS(public & private), Internet Gateway, Route tables & Association table.

 **Requirements:**